Gravitational wave propagation in bigravity in the late universe: Coupled tensor modes in a de Sitter background

+The result \eqref{Eq:GW_luminositydistance} is valid in the regime where the massless and massive components of the signal cannot be temporally resolved at the detector (`temporally unresolved' regime), since the observed signal is described by the full expression in Eq.~\eqref{Eq:HRsol_lumdis1}.
 In turn, in the regime where the massless and massive components can be resolved at the detector (`temporally resolved' regime), the luminosity distance is determined only by the massless component, represented by the first term in the solution~\eqref{Eq:HRsol_lumdis1}.
 (As explained later in this section, the massive component represents a delayed `echo' of the original signal.)
 The amplitude of the massless component is suppressed by a factor $\cos^2\theta$ compared to the corresponding solution in GR.
 Hence, the luminosity distance in the `temporally resolved' regime reads \be \frac{d_L^{\text{gw}}(z_0)}{d_L^{\text{em}}(z_0)}=\frac{1}{\cos^2\theta}~. \ee